"See these resources not only as instruments for professional development, but as key knowledge in a world increasingly permeated by technology."

 How to advance your open source career

-LPI is the global certification standard and career support organization for open source professionals.
-With more than 500,000 exams delivered, it's the world’s first and largest vendor-neutral Linux and open source certification body.
-LPI has certified professionals in 181 countries, delivers exams in 9 languages, and has over 200 training partners.
+Linux Professional Institute (LPI) is the global certification standard and career support organization for open source professionals.
+With more than 200,000 certification holders, it’s the world’s first and largest vendor-neutral Linux and open source certification body.
+LPI has certified professionals in over 180 countries, delivers exams in multiple languages, and has hundreds of training partners.

 Get involved.
 Join the LPI community.